Skip to main content

 val asset = ft4.assets.Unsafe.register_asset(

-type // defaults to ASSET_TYPE_FT4
+type // the type of the asset, defaults to `ASSET_TYPE_FT4`

 );